AnaSeiculescu/SteadyLeafs-OnlineLibrary/README.md

 # SteadyLeafs
-## ~online library~
+## online library

-A web app built with Java, Spring Boot and Thymeleaf where members can borrow books and librarians manage the system.
+This is a Java web application I built with Spring Boot and Thymeleaf.
+Members can browse and borrow books and librarians manage the books and the members.
+The login functionality is differentiated by roles, so members, librarians and admin each see their own custom dashboard with actions they are allowed to do.

 ## Features
 - Member registration and login;
-- Role-based access: member / librarian|admin;
+- Role-based access: member/librarian|admin;
 - Member's panel - view available and borrowed books;
 - Librarian's panel for managing books and members;
 - Admin panel for managing users and librarians;
 - Responsive frontend with bootstrap;

-- ️👤 Member can:
+- **Member can:**
-  - view all books;
+  - View all books;
-  - borrow available books (one at the time);
+  - Borrow available books (one at a time);
-  - view their borrowed books;
+  - View their borrowed books;
-- 📚 Librarian can:
+- **Librarian can:**
-  - create books;
+  - Create books;
-  - view and manage all books / loaned books / available books;
+  - View and manage all books / loaned books / available books;
-  - check book statistics (by category and quantity);
+  - Check book statistics (by category and quantity);
-  - view and manage members;
+  - View and manage members;
-  - view a member's book list;
+  - View a member's book list;
-- 🛠 Admin can:
+- **Admin can:**
-  - view and manage users;
+  - View and manage users;
-  - change a user's role;
+  - Change a user's role;
-  - view and delete librarians;
+  - View and delete librarians;

 - When created or updated, a book receives its cover from OpenLibrary external API;
-- When a member is deleted, the corresponding user is also removed, and their borrowed books are returned to the library as available;
+- When a member is deleted, the corresponding user is also removed, and their borrowed books are returned to the library as available.

 ## Tech Stack
 - Java 21
 - Spring Boot
-- PostgreSql
+- PostgreSQL
 - Thymeleaf
 - Bootstrap